aptech/docs/docs/CR-csvWriteM.rst

 ::

-    //Create a simple matrix
+    // Create a simple matrix
     x = { 1.102  2.001,
           3.041  4.232,
           5.113  6.523 };

-    //Specify the optional separator input to be a commar sep = ",";
+    // Specify the optional separator input to be a commar sep = ",";

-    //Specify the number of significant digits to print prec = 2;
+    // Specify the number of significant digits to print prec = 2;

-    //Write the data to the file 'mydata.csv' ret = csvWriteM(x, "mydata.csv", sep, prec);
+    // Write the data to the file 'mydata.csv' ret = csvWriteM(x, "mydata.csv", sep, prec);

 Append to an existing file